401K

 How to Avoid It

 Engage with a financial professional to develop a detailed, customized retirement income plan.
-This plan should factor in all potential expenses—such as healthcare, long-term care, travel, leisure activities, and everyday living costs—while accounting for inflation and taxes.
-Keeping a close eye on these projections helps ensure your savings are adequate to support your desired lifestyle over the long haul.
+This plan should factor in all potential expenses while accounting for inflation and taxes.

-Create a detailed retirement budget by tracking your current expenses and projecting how they might change.
-Use retirement calculators that account for inflation and consider creating multiple scenarios (conservative, moderate, and optimistic) to stress-test your plan.
+Use retirement calculators that account for inflation and consider creating multiple scenarios to stress-test your plan.

 The Challenge